 #4 Largest Woodpecker: Ivory-Billed Woodpecker

 There is perhaps no other woodpecker whose very existence has been so precarious over the years than the ivory-billed woodpecker.
-Reaching lengths of around 21 inches and found only in South America and Cuba, the ivory-billed woodpecker was originally classed as endangered as early as the 1880’s and has been thought to be extinct many times, but each time they prove the experts wrong and another small population of them is found.
-They prefer a forest habitat which has come under threat due to logging and sadly, they are now officially classed as near extinction and to date it is not known whether any more exist or if they have finally lost the battle to survive.
+Reaching lengths of around 21 inches and found only in the Southern United States and Cuba, the ivory-billed woodpecker was originally classed as endangered as early as the 1880s and has been thought to be extinct many times, but each time they prove the experts wrong and another small population of them is found.
+They prefer a forest habitat that has come under threat due to logging and sadly, they are now officially classed as near extinction to date it is not known whether any more exist or if they have finally lost the battle to survive.
 Ivory-billed woodpeckers are mostly black with white markings down their neck and a small white patch on their wings.
 Males have a red crest while females are black and they mate for life.

 #3 Largest Woodpecker: Black Woodpecker

 The black woodpecker is only slightly larger than the ivory-billed woodpecker, with a length of 22 inches, but is in a much more secure position as their numbers are healthy.
 Black woodpeckers are found in forest regions across parts of Asia – including China, Korea, and Japan – and they are also native to the majority of Europe, although not the UK.
 As their name suggests, they are black, although males have a redhead, while only the upper part is red on females.
 Pine martens are notable predators of black woodpeckers as they feed on the eggs, and often even kill the females while they are sitting in the nest.